-- (1) Amounts recorded in the nonconsolidated financial statements for the current fiscal year Shares of subsidiaries and affiliates ¥1,495,647 million - (2) Information that helps understanding of the content of accounting estimates
+Amounts recorded in the nonconsolidated financial statements for the current fiscal year Shares of subsidiaries and affiliates ¥1,502,043 million

+(2) Information that helps understanding of the content of accounting estimates

-Of the shares of subsidiaries and affiliates recorded in the balance sheet at the end of the current fiscal year, the shares of JT International Group Holding B.V., a subsidiary, amounted to ¥1,356,191 million.
+Of the shares of subsidiaries and affiliates recorded in the balance sheet at the end of the current fiscal year, the shares of JT International Holding B.V., a subsidiary, amounted to ¥ 1,356,191 million.
+JT International Group Holding B.V., a previously subsidiary, was extinguished, due to an absorption-type merger with JT International Holding B.V., on August 23, 2023.
 Whether or not to recognize impairment of the shares of that company is determined by comparing the carrying amount of those shares to the actual value calculated based on net assets of that company.
-In addition, the Company determines whether the actual value of those shares has declined significantly or not by referring to the result of the impairment test of goodwill allocated to the tobacco cashgenerating unit in the consolidated financial statements in accordance with IFRS.
+In addition, the Company determines whether the actual value of those shares has declined significantly or not by referring to the result of the impairment test of goodwill allocated to the tobacco cash-generating unit in the consolidated financial statements in accordance with IFRS.
 The assumptions used in the impairment test are based on management's best estimates and judgment.
 However, they may be affected by the results of changes in uncertain future economic conditions, and if a review is necessary, it may have a significant impact on the amounts recognized in the nonconsolidated financial statements in future periods.